beeware/toga/docs/reference/api/containers/optioncontainer.rst

 Reference
 ---------

-.. c:type:: OptionContainerContent
+.. c:type:: OptionContainerContentT

     An item of :any:`OptionContainer` content can be:

     * a 2-tuple, containing the title for the tab, and the content widget;
-    * a 3-tuple, containing the title, content widget, and :any:`icon <IconContent>` for the tab;
+    * a 3-tuple, containing the title, content widget, and :any:`icon <IconContentT>` for the tab;
-    * a 4-tuple, containing the title, content widget, :any:`icon <IconContent>` for the tab, and enabled status; or
+    * a 4-tuple, containing the title, content widget, :any:`icon <IconContentT>` for the tab, and enabled status; or
     * an :any:`toga.OptionItem` instance.